 Dental implants stand out from other restorative procedures, such as dentures, due to their low-maintenance requirements.
 They are designed to look and function like your natural teeth so guess what?
-You’ll need to take care of them in the same way too.
+Our Mullins, SC, dental implant dentist wants you to take care of them in the same way too.

-After you receive dental implants, you’ll want to switch over to a soft toothbrush and sensitive cleaning products if you haven’t already.
-These items will prevent any discomfort that may occur and allow for .
+After you receive a dental implant, or multiple, you’ll want to switch over to a soft toothbrush and sensitive cleaning products if you haven’t already.
+These items will prevent any discomfort that may occur and allow for easier oral care.

 Nylon toothbrushes work great as the bristles are flexible and gentle on your dental implants.
-Toothbrushes containing hard bristles can scratch the surface of your implants.
+Toothbrushes containing hard bristles, on the other hand, can scratch the surface of the implant.
 Any type of metal instrument used for cleaning should be avoided as well.

 Try to also stay away from any toothpaste or mouthwash that is abrasive.
 Products of this nature can cause discomfort and intense flavors can result in an uncomfortable mouth feeling.